-The character of the symptoms of Morton's neuroma are also an important aspect of the history and help to define the presence of a Morton's neuroma.
+The character of the symptoms of Morton's neuroma is also an important aspect of the history and helps to define the presence of a Morton's neuroma.
 Patients describe a sensation of walking on a bunched up sock or as if something is in their shoe.
 Some describe a clicking or popping sensation and other electrical shocks out to the toes.
 The symptoms increase with the duration of time on the feet and increase with tightness of the shoe on the forefoot.
 Wider shoes and lower heels result in less severe symptoms.
 Tighter shoes and higher heels increase symptoms.
 Symptoms of Morton's neuroma are relieved by rest.

 The onset of the symptoms of Morton's neuroma vary.
 And again, this may be situational.
 The onset might be abrupt when wearing a pair of heels to a wedding but subside once returning to more casual shoes.
 In other cases, the symptoms may progressively increase over weeks to months.

 Treatment methods that you may have tried also matter to your doctor and are an important part of your history.
 Wider shoes, arch support, and shoe pads can all help your doctor determine whether Morton's neuroma is present or not.